Food Scrap Recycling

 Where can I purchase additional compostable bags?

 Compostable bin liners ($2.00/roll for 25 bags) and additional supplies are available for purchase from DPW.
-Kits and supplies can be purchased online[include link to payment page on City website] or [by check.
-Please make checks payable to City of Rye and pay at Disbrow Recycling Center, 141 Oakland Beach Ave.]
+Kits and supplies can be purchased by check.
+Please make checks payable to City of Rye and pay at Disbrow Recycling Center, 141 Oakland Beach Ave.

 Can I use plastic bags labeled “biodegradable”?